 Every winter or summer or whenever it happens the UNO MFA students meeting at Nebraska City take a morning to cross the river to join us in the deep and silent woods of the Loess Hills and sometimes a meadow.
 Together we read the earth with our feet and offer in gratitude our wildest attention.
 And then together we write a poem.

-At our most recent gathering on December 31st, 2019 our prompt was drawn from the ancient Karelian poem-cycle the Kalevala.
-We used the octosyllabic-couplet form to write our own collaborative lai of the land as we sauntered through Wolf’s Milk Hollow on that day so named.
-We were mentored in the cryptogamic mysteries by mycologist Katie Thompson.
+On December 31st, 2019 our prompt was drawn from the ancient Karelian poem-cycle the Kalevala.
+We used the octosyllabic-couplet form to write our own collaborative lai of the land as we sauntered through Wolf’s Milk Hollow.

 Last Walk of a Decade